 Cost: above amounts per person (each day individually bookable and priced according to sailing length.).

 Hathor will also be on view (free) at Acle Bridge, Saturday 5th Sept, 12.30pm-5pm.

 © D Edleston

 Pleasure Wherry Hathor on view at Pull's Ferry, Norwich.
-10am-5pm daily, except Monday 14th 10am-3pm.
+10am-5pm daily, except Monday 14th which is 10am-3pm.
+Refreshments will be on sale adjacent to the wherry, by and in aid of Girlguiding Norfolk.
 Part of the Heritage Open Days event.

 - Wednesday 9th September - Sailing from Wroxham to How Hill

 Norada will sail to How Hill for the residential Wherry Course (see below).

 Cost: £35 per person.

 - Thursday 10th to Saturday 12th September - Wherry course at How Hill